Peter Walker (sculptor)

-Peter Walker (born 1974, Staffordshire) is a British sculptor and artist who works in public art, monumental bronze, and other materials.
+Peter Walker (born 1973, Staffordshire) is a contemporary British sculptor and multi-disciplinary artist whose work explores humanity, identity, memory and resilience through public art, monumental bronze, sculpture and immersive installation.
 His work consists of large-scale sculpture, commissioned and bespoke sculptural works, paintings, drawings, and large-scale installations.
+His projects range from nationally significant memorials and public commissions to large-scale suspended installations and community engaged artworks that have involved thousands of participants.
 Walker is a fellow of the Royal Society of British Artists and a member of the Royal Society of Sculptors.

 Walker has created many sculptures around the UK, as well as work for private and corporate collectors.
-Most is in bronze or steel.
-His work can be found in public and private collections internationally, including at the British embassies in Dubai and Paris, and the collections of Limburg (Germany), St Chads Cathedral (Canada), Chester Cathedral, Lichfield Cathedral, and University Church in Oxford.
+Permanent works usually in bronze or steel.
+His work can be found in public and private collections internationally, including at the British embassies in Dubai and Paris, and the collections of Limburg an Der Lahn (Germany), St Chads Cathedral (Canada), The National Memorial Arboretum, Staffordshire, Chester Cathedral, Lichfield Cathedral, and University Church in Oxford.

 Walker is also the lead artist and artistic director of Luxmuralis, creating art through son-et-lumière (large-scale projection).
-Luxmuralis work has been shown at the Tower of London, Westminster Abbey, Chatsworth House, Compton Verney, Bodleian Libraries Old Quad, across the UK cathedral network, and the Cathedral of St Paul, Minnesota.
+Luxmuralis work has been shown at the Tower of London, Westminster Abbey, Chatsworth House, Compton Verney, Bodleian Libraries Old Quad, widely across the UK cathedral network, Ireland, and in the USA at the Cathedral of St Paul, Minnesota,and Washington DC National Cathedral.